 Certain types of fish are schooling fish which means that they should be purchased in groups of no less than 6, and preferably 10 or more.
 Some examples are tetras, barbs, danios, rasboras and corydoras catfish.
 If your tank won’t accommodate that many, consider a different kind of fish.

-Yet other types of fish are known for not getting along well and this means you would only put one inside your fish tank.
-Some examples are redtail and rainbow sharks, knifefish, and others.
+Some species of fish are known for not getting along well and these should be kept individually.
+Some examples are redtail and rainbow sharks, Bettas, most knifefish, males of many cichlid species, and others.

 Adding New Fish to Your Tank